 To ensure the safe and effective operation of the aircraft, Air Force uses military pilots who have experience with the complex and dynamic airspace to pilot the Heron.

-Pilots qualified on Army helicopters, F/A-18 Hornets, F-111s, AP-3C Orion and C-130 Hercules have deployed and operated the Heron Remotely Piloted Aircraft since August 2009.
+Pilots qualified on Army helicopters, F/A-18 Hornets, F-111s, AP-3C Orion and C-130J Hercules have deployed and operated the Heron from August 2009 to June 2017.
 The Heron pilot is supported by a Payload (Sensor) Operator who also acts as co-pilot for the Heron.

 Remotely Piloted Aircraft and Unmanned Aircraft System (UAS)